 We know some exceptionally talented people in the wine industry, but every once in a while we meet someone on a whole other level.
-Fabio Tassi is one such figure, a man so completely enlightened in the world of wine that we have to consider the very real possibility he’s descended straight from Dionysus.
+Fabio Tassi is one such figure, a man so completely enlightened in the world of wine, particularly in Montalcino, that we have to consider the very real possibility he’s descended straight from Dionysus.

 It’s not simply because he transforms Sangiovese grapes into elegant, high scoring Brunello prized by collectors around the world.
 That’s part of it, for sure.
 But in a grander sense it’s because of his tireless dedication to preserving the history of Montalcino and promoting its wines.